A2 Milk anticipates strong revenue growth in 2020

-Alternative milk and infant formula company a2 Milk said it expected to see strong revenue growth, supported by its investment in China and the United States, in the current financial year.
+The alternative milk and infant formula company said it expected to see strong revenue growth, supported by its investment in China and the United States, in the current financial year.

 "Overall, for FY20 we anticipate continued strong revenue growth across our key regions supported by brand and marketing investment in China and the US and the development of both capability and infrastructure to support in-market execution," chief executive Jayne Hrdlicka said in notes prepared for the annual meeting today.